immcantation/presto/docs/examples/primers.rst

     reformated using the :program:`imgt` subcommand of :ref:`ConvertHeaders`.
-    Note, you may need to clean-up the reference sequences a bit before running :ref:`ConvertHeaders` if you receive an error about duplicate sequence names (eg, remove duplicate allele with different artificial splicing).
-To cut and reverse-complement the constant region sequences use something like `seqmagick <http://seqmagick.readthedocs.io>`__.
+    Note, you may need to clean-up the reference sequences a bit before running :ref:`ConvertHeaders` if you receive an error about duplicate sequence names (e.g., remove duplicate allele with different artificial splicing).
+To cut and reverse-complement the constant region sequences, use something like `seqmagick <http://seqmagick.readthedocs.io>`__.